JoRoRadar/RadarFileConverter/README.md

 - Use a GUI file picker
 - Provide helpers for picking GeoJSON property keys.
 - Automatially identify file type and run needed processes.
+- Radar's CSV import requirements is currently changing so will likely need to support that.